Purviharniya/SPAR10/README.md

 TO DO:

-1. redaction: allow the user to view redacted file (preview), and then provide an option to download (save file to db, provide an option to download-pdf)
+1. redaction: output page, improve the accuracy
+2. Summarization: file summarization
+3. Extraction: full
+4. Classification: full

 ---